Joieux/truth-explains-cybersecurity/scripts/video_01_what_cybersecurity_is.md

 helps it reach
 the people who need it.

-I’ll see you next time.
+I'll see you next time.
-We’ve got this.
+We've got this.